Javeed-Pasha/Bike-usage-analytics-project/README.md

 ### 12. Copy Service Account Key
-Manually Copy your service account key json contents created in step 3 to  ~/.gc/my-creds.json on new GCP VM .
+Manually Copy your service account key json contents created in step 3 to  ~/mage/my-creds.json on new GCP VM .

 ### Running the Code

-1. To begin, navigate to the directory `cd ~/mage` in your terminal.
-Then, start the Docker containers `docker-compose up -d`.
+1. To begin, navigate to the directory `cd ~/mage` in your terminal.Next, ensure that Docker containers are running.
+If not, start them by executing docker-compose up -d
 2. Ensure that you configure port forwarding in VS Code for ports 6789 and 5432.
 3. Now, you can access the Mage application at http://localhost:6789/.
 4. Modify the **create_spark_session** block within the **DataPipeline_mibici** pipeline.
 Replace the variables listed below with the variables defined in step 7(1).